Freddie Mercury: Fleeing to England

-In April 1970, Mercury teamed up with guitarist Brian May and drummer Roger Taylor, to become lead singer of their band Smile.
+In April 1970, Mercury teamed up with Taylor and guitarist Brian May to become lead singer of their band Smile.
 They were joined by bassist John Deacon in 1971.
 Despite the reservations of the other members and Trident Studios, the band's initial management, Mercury chose the name "Queen" for the new band.
 He later said, "It's very regal obviously, and it sounds splendid.
 It's a strong name, very universal and immediate.
 I was certainly aware of the gay connotations, but that was just one facet of it."
 At about the same time, he legally changed his surname, Bulsara, to Mercury.
-It was inspired by the line "Mother Mercury, look what they've done to me" from his song "My Fairy King".

 Shortly before the release of Queen's self-titled first album, Mercury designed the band's logo, known as the "Queen crest".
 The logo combines the zodiac signs of the four band members: two lions for Deacon and Taylor (sign Leo), a crab for May (Cancer), and two fairies for Mercury (Virgo).
 The lions embrace a stylised letter Q, the crab rests atop the letter with flames rising directly above it, and the fairies are each sheltering below a lion.
 A crown is shown inside the Q, and the whole logo is over-shadowed by an enormous phoenix.
 The Queen crest bears a passing resemblance to the Royal coat of arms of the United Kingdom, particularly with the lion supporters.